Dog stretching

 Why do we (humans) stretch?

-It feels important first to understand why we stretch as a basis for understanding why dogs stretch.
+It is important to understand why we stretch as a basis for understanding why dogs stretch.
 This is also a good way to understand why some types of stretching can help your dog live a more comfortable life.
 So it’s not just about the reflexive morning stretch to loosen up the muscles, but also about the purposeful, manual type stretching we humans do (and can help our dogs do).

 But first, what the heck is a stretch, and why do we do it?